Handshake has built an innovative solution to help employers engage with students in a virtual fair environment.

 Manage schedule changes

-Managing Schedules for Virtual Fairs contains all instructions on editing existing schedules, broken down by workflow (cancelling a session, transferring a 1:1 session schedule to a teammate, etc.).
+Managing Schedules for Virtual Fairs contains all instructions on editing existing schedules, broken down by workflow (cancelling a session, transferring or removing a schedule to a teammate, etc.).

 Preparing for the Day-of a Virtual Fair